Baby Constipation

 Giving your baby a tummy massage can be an easy and practical way to ease their discomfort.
 It may help to stimulate their digestive system and get rid of trapped wind.

-When giving your baby a tummy massage for constipation, be sure to:
+When giving your baby a tummy massage for constipation, be sure to7:

 • Work in a clockwise direction.

-• Avoid the ribcage and make sure all strokes are on their tummy.
+• Avoid the ribcage and make sure all strokes are on your baby’s abdomen.

-• Lighten the pressure when you stroke over their bladder.
+• Lighten the pressure when you massage near your baby’s bladder.

-An easy and relaxing massage technique which might help relieve baby constipation is to gently use your fingertips to stroke a large, circular motion around their tummy to soothe them9.
+An easy and relaxing massage technique which might help relieve baby constipation is to gently use your fingertips to stroke a large, circular motion around their tummy to soothe them7.

 What can I give a constipated baby?

-• Offer solely breastfed babies plenty of feeds to keep them hydrated.
+• If you’re exclusively breastfeeding, offer your baby plenty of breastfeeds to keep them hydrated.

-• If your baby is formula fed, offer them small amounts of water in between their regular feeds.
+• If your baby is formula fed or eating solid foods, offer them small amounts of cooled boiled water in between their regular feeds.

-• Once they’ve started weaning, offer your baby a variety of fruits and vegetables to get plenty of fibre into their system.
+• Once they’ve started weaning, offer your baby a variety of fruits and vegetables, to ensure that they get plenty of fibre into their system.

-Once they’ve started weaning, there’s a wide variety of foods your baby can eat to help ease the symptoms of constipation.
-So, what are the baby foods that help with constipation?
+Once they’ve started weaning, there’s a wide variety of foods your baby can eat to help prevent, as well as ease the symptoms of, constipation, including a variety of fruit and vegetables.

 Fruit